winglang/wing/docs/contributing/01-start-here/09-troubleshooting.md

 node -e 'console.log(process.arch)'
 > arm64
 ```
 Your previously installed `esbuild/darwin-x64` package needs to be replaced by `esbuild/darwin-arm64`.
-Therefore, remove `esbuild` folder from `./libs/wing/wingsdk/node_modules` and run `npm install`.
+Therefore, remove `esbuild` folder from `./libs/wing/wingsdk/node_modules` and run `pnpm install`.

 ## `This version of rustfmt is deprecated.
 Use rustfmt-nightly.`